MmCopyVirtualMemory/Discourse/README.md

 ## Showcase

 Below I have attached a few images of hacks I have coded.
 I have cheated in many of these games for many years without ever being banned.
 As always, there are many imperfections and I often only coded until what I wrote fit my needs.
-I never inteneded to please anyone besides myself with my code or the visuals so I ask you to take them as they are.
+I never intended to please anyone besides myself with my code or the visuals so I ask you to take them as they are.

 **None of these cheats were used in a competitive environment in any game and they were never distributed.
 Game devs rest easy.**